alexbrand/bucketboard/docs/keyboard-shortcuts-implementation.md

 - Linter: ✅ No errors
 - Type checking: ✅ No errors

+## Bug Fixes

+Fixed modal display issue where the keyboard shortcuts help modal overlay appeared but the content was not visible.
+Added `relative` positioning to the modal content div to ensure proper z-index stacking above the overlay.

 ## Future Enhancements

+Potential improvements for keyboard shortcuts and navigation:

 - Custom user-defined shortcuts
 - Shortcut conflicts detection
 - Vim-style command mode
 - Shortcut customization UI
+- Type-to-search: Jump to items by typing their first letters
+- Multiple selection with Shift: Select ranges using Shift+Arrow
+- Select all with Ctrl/Cmd+A: Quick selection of all items
+- Copy/Cut/Paste shortcuts: File operations via keyboard
+- Vim-style navigation: Optional h/j/k/l navigation for power users